Unconscious bias training is a waste of time.

 How to measure the effectiveness of Unconscious Bias Training?

-Exactly how many organisations are following up to ensure that what has been taught is being implemented?
+Since bias training’s impact on behaviour hasn’t been properly measured up until now, how can organisations follow up to ensure that what has been taught is being implemented?

 Diversity training is the same as any kind of training.
 Your workforce will sit through presentations, workshops, exercises and the like.
 And of course, they’ll be able to reel off all they’ve learnt that day in a tidy recap.
 But if there isn’t a pressing urge to use all the information they’ve learnt - it will either sit in the recesses of their brain or simply evaporate.